What is my voice?

 However, a system of measurement would be remiss if it did not provide student self-assessment of writing progress.
 That progress can be captured in the children’s own words as in Dana Murphy’s blog here: “What Do You Know About Being a Writer?”
 The words of kindergartners remind us that reflection on learning needs to begin early – In kindergarten!

 Are all students developmentally ready for writing when they enter kindergarten?
-The chart below would suggest that there are many levels that can be “named” for early writing stages.
+There are many levels that can be “named” for early writing stages.
 Waiting for “readiness” is not the answer.
 Lack of quality writing experiences prior to school is also not an acceptable excuse.

 Building a need for writing is critical from the first day of kindergarten.
 How and when can and should the student be writing?
 The end goal for the kindergarten year is “writing” and will require both instruction and practice each and every day of school.
 However, quality writing instruction can and should accelerate student writing because kindergartners are encouraged to “draw and write” all year long.